Code of Conduct of Gunold GmbH

 The company complies with the eight core labor standards of the ILO.
 This is

 the prohibition of child labor under ILO Conventions No. 138 (Minimum Age) of 1973 and No. 182 (Prohibition and Prompt Action to Eliminate the Worst Forms of Child Labour) of 1999.

-Promoting and, if possible, ensuring equal pay for men and women for work of equal value in accordance with ILO Convention No. 100 (Equal Pay) from 1951.
+- To promote and, where possible, ensure equal pay for men and women for work of equal value in accordance with ILO Convention No. 100 (Equal Pay) of 1951.

-Respecting workers’ rights in accordance with the ILO Conventions No. 87 of 1948 (Freedom of Association and Protection of the Right to Organize) and No. 98 (Right of Association and Right to Collective Bargaining) of 1949, to the extent legally permissible and possible in the respective country.
+- Respect for workers’ rights in accordance with ILO Conventions No. 87 of 1948 (Freedom of Association and Protection of the Right to Organize) and No. 98 (Right to Organize and Collective Bargaining) of 1949, to the extent legally permissible and possible in the respective country.